-CO323: VOT Cooperative Work Exp II -- A minimum of 60 days of supervised work experience aboard an appropriate vessel greater than 50 gross tons.
+CO323 : VOT Cooperative Work Exp II -- A minimum of 60 days of supervised work experience aboard an appropriate vessel greater than 50 gross tons.
 This cooperative work experience is intended to provide the student with a more advanced deck position, with increased responsibilities, for training and sea service toward a USCG 500 GT Mate/Near Coastal/Oceans license.
 Students are encouraged to pursue vessel opportunities aligned with their particular interests.
 An extensive written sea project is required.
 (A total of 240 qualifying sea service days are required to the USCG 50 GT Mate/Near Coastal/Oceans license).
-Prerequisite: Completion of the second year of the VOT program or approval of the VOT coordinator and drug free certification required.
+Prerequisite: CO223, NS271, NS272, NS262, NS292 or approval of the VOT coordinator and drug free certification required.
 Cr.
 3.